martinothamar/simd-rand/README.md

-# SIMD PRNG in Rest
+# SIMD PRNG in Rust

 SIMD implementations of common PRNGs in Rust.
 Currently